- Focus and Scope

 Publication Frequency

-JIPF Al-Biruni is published biannually (issued in April and October).
+JIPF Al-Biruni is published biannually (issued in June and December).

 Open Access Policy